elunna/recipes/desserts_and_treats/apple pie bread pudding.md

 The dairy: A combination of heavy cream, whole milk, and melted butter lends richness and moisture to this decadent dessert.
 To cut back on the fat, you can use light cream and reduced-fat milk, but note that the dessert will be slightly drier and less rich.

 The spices: Cinnamon, allspice, and nutmeg bring serious apple pie energy to this recipe.
 For the best flavor, we recommend freshly grated nutmeg, but you can use pre-ground in a pinch.
-In place of the individual spices, you can swap in one teaspoon of store-bought apple pie spice if you prefer.
+In place of the individual spices, you can swap in one tsp of store-bought apple pie spice if you prefer.

 ## Bread Pudding Dos and Don'ts
 Do use stale bread: Stale bread will absorb the most liquid, leaving you with the best flavor and texture.
 If your bread is very fresh, we recommend cutting it into chunks, tossing it on a baking sheet, and letting it dry out in a 300 degree Fahrenheit oven until no longer soft, 10 to 15 minutes.